Beyhadh 2

-Beyhadh 2 is an Indian revenge television drama series which aired from 2 December 2019 to 31 March 2020 on Sony TV.
+Beyhadh 2 is an Indian revenge television drama series which aired from 2 December 2019 to 31 March 2020 on Sony Entertainment Television.
 It starred Jennifer Winget, Shivin Narang and Ashish Chaudhary.

 Plot

 Maya Jaisingh, internationally best-selling author, plans to destroy her biggest enemy Mrityunjay "MJ" Roy, to avenge the atrocities committed by him 10 years ago.
 She plans to get revenge from those who betrayed her using Rudra and Rishi, MJ’s sons.

 Maya starts by saving Rishi from drowning, who falls for her while she tricks Rudra to accept her offer to publish her latest book, Beyhadh.
 Rudra takes an instant dislike to Maya.
 Elsewhere Maya manipulates Rishi to propose to her.
 Rudra's business partner, Ananya, loves him, but he considers her only as a friend.

 MJ's facade of a loving husband is exposed when he threatens and mistreats Antara.
 He invites Rudra's investor to his Masquerade party, but Rajiv Chandra, Maya's accomplice, introduces himself as the investor, saving Maya.
 Elsewhere, Rudra falls for Maya after she helps him get his company's share from MJ.
 It is revealed that MJ had an affair with Rudra's girlfriend.
 Thus he hates him.

 Maya urges Rishi to ask MJ regarding their wedding, but he refuses to listen.
 Maya takes advantage of it and tricks Rishi into slitting his wrist to convince MJ of their wedding.
 Rishi does so and dies.
 MJ vows to kill Rishi's murderer but kills Myra, who was Manas's girlfriend.
 Maya sees MJ occasionally and is constantly frightened as she recognised his footsteps, but she tries to remain strong to avenge herself.
 Later, MJ asks Rudra and Ananya to marry.
 Elsewhere, Maya plans to kill him and tricks him into following her to Rishikesh.
 Maya and Rudra realise their love for each other and tie the wedding knot.
 The Roys were left shocked when he introduces Maya as his wife.

 Later, Maya recalls her nasty past (10 years ago) wherein Manvi Singh (Maya's original identity) was betrayed by MJ, whom she had an affair with and promised to marry.
 Still, after learning she is pregnant, he tortured her with his partners (which resulted in her miscarriage) and threw her into a muddy pit, but she still survives.
 Manvi was close with Antara, Diya and Aamir, but they betrayed her and helped MJ ruin Manvi’s life.
 MJ also killed Maya's brother Manas with the help of goons, leaving Nandini to suffer from amnesia who gained consciousness after 7 years.

 Back in the present, Maya knocks outs Diya and traps MJ to send her to a mental hospital.
 Later, MJ gets evidence confirming that Maya is Rishi's murderer.
 He gives the same to Rudra.
 Later, MJ and Maya shoot each other.